marekt77/BirdWatcher/BirdWatcherBackend/README.md

 #### Login to Docker Hub

 In this project I assume you have a Docker Hub account for storing your container images.
-You are free to use your no repo, but this guide will assume you are using Docker Hub.
+You are free to use your own repo, but this guide will assume you are using Docker Hub.
 If you do not have a Docker Hub account you can sign up for free [here.](https://www.docker.com/products/docker-hub)

 `docker login --username=<YourDockerHubAccount>`